test-driven-development/unit-testing-angular7-with-mocha-yachingtang2/README.md

 yarn install
 ```

-### checkout the solution branch and review the commit log to see how to proceed
+### checkout the solutions branch and review the commit log to see how to proceed

 ### checkout the exercises branch and begin with video-13